Federal Student Aid Changes Effective July 1, 2026

 On July 4, 2025 President Trump signed the One Big Beautiful Bill Act making significant changes to the federal student financial aid programs effective July 1, 2026.
+Explore the updates and learn how they may affect your financial aid eligibility and borrowing options.

 Beginning July 1, 2026, the Federal Graduate PLUS Loan program - which currently allows graduate students to borrow up to the full cost of attendance for their program of study - will be discontinued for new borrowers.

 Legacy Provision: If a student has an Unsubsidized or Graduate PLUS Loan disbursed before July 1, 2026, while enrolled in a credentialed program of study, the student can continue to borrow from the Unsubsidized or Graduate PLUS Loan program for 3 academic years from the start of their program or until the end of their program of study, whichever comes first.
-Students must remain continuously enrolled in the same credentialed program to retain legacy borrowing eligibility.
+Students must remain continuously enrolled in the same credentialed program at the same institution to retain legacy borrowing eligibility.
 A withdrawal, a lapse in enrollment, or change in program/degree level may terminate the legacy provision.

 Students who have not received a Direct Unsubsidized Loan disbursement before July 1, 2026 will be subject to the following new Direct Unsubsidized Loan limits: